Omelasco/public/README.md

 ## Authentication and Authorization

 The Omelas Data API is secured with OAuth 2.0 tokens provided by AuthO.
-These tokens provide access for 24 hours and can be refreshed using the provided client ID and client secret.
+These tokens provide access for 7 days and can be refreshed using the provided client ID and client secret.